leomqyu/Useful-Notes-and-Logs/code_n_commands/tool_notes/ssh.md

 1. copy the public key to the machine that want to connect to (remote server)

     just copy the content in the `~/.ssh/id_rsa_xxx.pub` of local machine to the file with the same name in te folder `.ssh/authorized_keys` the remote machine

+    Note, in some machines, just copy the content of `id_rsa_xxx.pub` to a file named `.ssh/authorized_keys`.

+    Other note:
+        - if not OK, sometimes possibly because of the file mode.

 2. connect with keys
     ```
     ssh -i <path_to_private_key> ...
     ```

-    (In vscode, if use ssh key, some times need to open ssh configuration file and change "IdentityFile" to the correct file path)
+    (In vscode, if use ssh key, some times need to open ssh configuration file and change "IdentityFile" to the correct file path; for windows path, change `\` to `/`)

 3. copy private key to other machine (try to avoid):
     ```